Drinking water quality · 2024

 What's in Topeka, KS tap water

 26 contaminants were measured in the Topeka, KS water system's 2024 annual report.
-Each is shown below against its federal limit.
+Each is shown below against its federal limit — 1 sit at or above that limit.

 - Reporting year